 Scott “Scotty” Stephens, long time client at TRE, has been working at Chick-fil-A for over 10 years.
 What started as a high school job training turned into so much more, not only for Scott and his family, but for the whole Chick-fil-A team.

-Rob Taylor, the owner of the North Academy and Dublin Chick-fil-A locations, said that Scott fit right into their team culture of care.
+Rob Taylor, the owner of the North Carefree and Dublin Chick-fil-A locations, said that Scott fit right into their team culture of care.
 Rob has

 hired multiple individuals with disabilities to work at his Chick-fil-A’s over the years, and emphasized how employers are missing out on a “really incredible recruitment area for their business” when they don’t hire individuals with disabilities, like Scotty.
 “I honestly can’t think of us without him, he is that endearing to the team,” said Rob.